pywren/pywren/README.md

 - [x] Time latency and throughput of 1000 invocations
 - [ ] Add more packages to conda runtime
 - [ ] thread logging through
-- [ ] Capture exceptions inside of the jobrunner script and thread them back out
+- [x] Capture exceptions inside of the jobrunner script and thread them back out
 - [ ] Benchmark dgemm
 - [ ] Get a modern openblas running on the runtime
 - [ ] How to handle retries
-- [ ] Route job invocation ID through as well
+- [x] Route job invocation ID through as well
 - [ ] Should we distinguish between exeptions involved in the remote code invocaton and exceptions triggered by the call code
+- [ ] Can we serialize futures?
+- [ ] Permissions for a new user -- IAM policies?
+How to constrain?
+- [ ] Is there a tasklet / greenlet version of urllib that will work better / be a faster backend to botocore?
+Right now it seems we're limited by our ability to dispatch / launch those jobs.
+Or is this a aws rate-limiting issue?
+Performance seems to have really slowed down when we switched to the s3-backed job synchronization

 ## future
 - [ ] Investigate using EMR as a better backend for execution for long-running jobs
 - [ ] how to handle upgrades